-The Resolve Law LA Virtual MSC Program provides free 3-hour volunteer staffed virtual MSCs for cases in the Superior Court of Los Angeles County's PI Hub and for certain IC Court employment cases amenable to early resolution.
+The Resolve Law LA Virtual MSC Program provides free 3-hour volunteer staffed virtual MSCs for cases in the Superior Court of Los Angeles County's PI Hub and for non-complex employment cases assigned to IC Courts in Stanley Mosk Courthouse.
 To be eligible, cases must have been ordered into the program by a judge in the PI Hub of the Superior Court of Los Angeles County or by an IC Court judge pursuant to the applicable Standing Order issued by the Court.

 Virtual MSCs are held via Zoom, are 3-hours long, and are conducted at 9:00 a.m. and 1:30 p.m. on Monday-Friday each week.
 Virtual MSCs will not be held on court holidays.